 He is a man hugely respected in the martial arts world for both his mastery of kung fu and his dedication to the cultivation of Chinese martial arts in the west and indeed all over the world.

-The Chen Wu Kuan schools predominantly teach the system of Wuzuquan, the Five Ancestors external and internal Chinese martial arts, and we pride ourselves in cultivating a friendly, relaxed and peaceful atmosphere.
+The Chen Wu Kuan schools predominantly teach the system of Wuzuquan, the Five Ancestors external and internal (Qi Gong) martial arts, and Northern Longfist Changquan.
+These are very rarely taught in other UK schools.

 Learn more about us!

-About the Founder
+About the Founder: Raymond Smith

-Raymond Smith,
+Raymond Smith, PhD, BA(Hon)Ed

-9th Degree Black Belt
+9th Degree Black Belt with CWK

 The 9th Degree Black Belt is the highest grade within our system of Kung Fu, representative of the famous 9 dragons.
-Ray also holds an 8th duan in the European Wushu Grading System and is one of five holders of the prestigious Order of European Wushu (OEW), the highest award given by the European Federation.
+Ray also holds an 8th Duan in the European Wushu Grading System and is one of five holders of the prestigious Order of European Wushu (OEW), the highest award given by the European Federation.

 Ray has studied martial arts for over six decades under many great masters across the world, mostly in South East Asia and specifically China.
 He considers the greatest of his teachers were Grandmasters Chee Kim Thong, Yap Cheng Hai and Jifu Huang, who influenced him greatly.
 Ray never asked or accepted to become a disciple of any one master; he stayed free to study from whoever would give him the opportunity to share their knowledge.
 There were many.
 This gave a great reality to compare one style with another in detail.
 After such experiences Ray overall favoured the style of Wuzuquan.